servo/servo/docs/components/style.md

 # Servo's style system overview

 This needs to be filled more extensively.
-Meanwhile, you can also take a look to the [style doc comments][style-doc], or the [Styling Overview][wiki-styling-overview] in the wiki, which is a conversation between Boris Zbarsky and Patrick Walton about how style sharing works.
+Meanwhile, you can also take a look at the [style doc comments][style-doc], or the [Styling Overview][wiki-styling-overview] in the wiki, a conversation between Boris Zbarsky and Patrick Walton about how style sharing works.

 <a name="selector-impl"></a>
 ## Selector Implementation

-The style system is generic over quite a few things, in order to be shareable with Servo's layout system, and with [Stylo][stylo], an ambitious project that aims to integrate Servo's style system into Gecko.
+In order to be sharable and compatible with [Stylo][stylo](a project that aims to integrate Servo's style system into Gecko), the sytle must be consistent.

-The main generic trait is [selectors' SelectorImpl][selector-impl], that has all the logic related to parsing pseudo-elements and other pseudo-classes appart from [tree-structural ones][tree-structural-pseudo-classes].
+The consitency is implemented in [selectors' SelectorImpl][selector-impl], containing the logic related to parsing pseudo-elements and other pseudo-classes apart from [tree-structural ones][tree-structural-pseudo-classes].

-Servo [extends][selector-impl-ext] that trait in order to allow a few more things to be shared between Stylo and Servo.
+Servo extends the selector implementation trait in order to allow a few more things to be shared between Stylo and Servo.

 The main Servo implementation (the one that is used in regular builds) is